composer-unused/composer-unused/README.md

 Depending on the art of your installation the command might differ.

 ### PHAR
-The `phar` archive is an executable and can be run directly in you project:
+The `phar` archive can be run directly in you project:
-    $ composer-unused.phar
+    $ php composer-unused.phar

 ### Local/Global
 Having `composer-unused` as a local or global dependency you can run it as an composer-plugin: